oogx/R6-Recoil-Macro/README.md

 >- Using a Arduino Leonardo and Usb Host Shield to move mouse to avoid Battle Eye (The anticheat).
 >- Auto get and apply recoil values based on weapon and attachments.
 >- Swap between weapons and change to the recoil of secondary.
->- Auto apply based of configs and last used weapon attachments.
+>- Auto apply settings based of configs and last used weapon attachments.
 ## Credits

 Research and posts that helped develop this project: